 Though New Hampshire has a small coastline, the 18 miles are long enough to enjoy beautiful white sandy beaches and many specialties of the Seacoast.
 Portsmouth, a hip and thriving waterfront location is the quintessential New England destination known for a variety of epicurean delights.
 The food and wine scene is one of the best around.
 Fresh local lobster, clams, oysters and haddock are perfect pairings for local wines made in the Seacoast region.
 LaBelle Winery has a tasting room in the city center.
 A short drive away, Squamscott Vineyard & Winery in Newfields just opened a new tasting room in a historic colonial home, Flag Hill Distillery & Winery added tiny cabins for lodging.
 Zorvino Vineyards offers 50 wines and Sweet Baby Vineyard includes vegetable wines to their tasting menu.
 Everyone gives an educational and tasteful visit.

 As you venture away from the Seacoast there are other regions to travel to for more delicious adventures.
 A first stop may be The Merrimack Valley, home to the state’s capital, Concord, and on down the Merrimack River to Manchester, the Queen city, and finally Nashua, the Gate City.
 LaBelle, the largest winery in the NHWA has 2 locations here with vineyards, restaurants, and a mini golf course.
 Moonlight Meadery also has 2 locations serving a large selection of award-winning meads.
-Averill House Vineyard features a real New England lifestyle that embraces the 1800's with traditional crafted wines, Meadow Vineyards is the only brewery, distillery and winery all at one location.
-Birch Wood Vineyards is a special event venue with a new tasting room opening soon, Black Bear Vineyard specializes in producing only grape wines, and Incredibrew/Grape Time Winery is where you go to make your own wine.
+Averill House Vineyard features a real New England lifestyle that embraces the 1800's with traditional crafted wines.
+Cabana Falls offers wines that are mostly on the sweet and fruity side.
+Birch Wood Vineyards is a special event venue with a new tasting room opening soon, and Black Bear Vineyard specializes in producing only grape wines.
 Haunting Whisper Vineyards & Spirits with stunning views sits on the cusp of the Dartmouth-Lake Sunapee Region.

 The Lakes Region, with Lake Winnipesaukee as the anchor, is where wild grapevines were discovered by one of the first winemakers in the state.
 This region continues to produce an array of steadfast winemakers.
 Hermit Woods Winery & Deli made NH fruit wines famous for their Blueberry wine featured on the Today Show.
 Other great stops are Crazy Cat Winery located near Newfound Lake, a lake known for its crystal clear water adds fun events such as line-dancing, yoga, and craft classes.
-Winnipesaukee Winery in Wolfeboro is the only winery/B&B with a large barn full of antiques for a fabulous shopping experience, and Whippletree Winery in Tamworth is at the border of the breathtaking White Mountains.
+Whippletree Winery and Whiteface Hollow in Tamworth are at the border of the breathtaking White Mountains.

 Outdoor enthusiasts will especially enjoy the White Mountains Region with its rugged terrain and endless beauty, home to some of the most spectacular hiking and scenic vistas in the east, especially during fall foliage.
 With the addition of several of the Northeast’s premier ski resorts, the White Mountains are truly a 4-season destination.
 Seven Birches Winery in Lincoln is conveniently located within the grand RiverWalk Resort at Loon Mountain and just a stone’s throw away from the world famous Kancamagus Scenic Byway that leads you to White Mountain Winery and the popular North Conway area.